 Enlarge image Divorce (© dpa/pa) The name of a German citizen does not change automatically by divorce or death of a spouse.
 After the dissolution of a marriage, it is possible to change the last name back to the birth name or a previous married name by name declaration.
-If you do not have a place of residence in Germany, Registrar’s Office I in Berlin (Standesamt I in Berlin) will be responsible for processing the name declaration.

 Please note that a name change by US court order is not valid for German citizens!

 What do I need to fill out?

 Please print out the application form and complete it carefully (do not use block capital letters because this could result in deviating spellings!).

 In case you got divorced outside of Germany, the divorce will first have to be recognized in Germany by the competent court before you can reassume your birth name or previous last name.
 For example: If you got divorced in the US, your divorce will not automatically be recognized in Germany, even if you are a dual citizen.

 For divorces in EU member states (except divorces in Denmark) you can order the certificate referred to in Article 39 of the Council Regulation (EC) No. 2201/2003 of November 27, 2003 concerning judgments in matrimonial matters from the court which issued the divorce decree, if the application for the divorce was filed after March 1, 2001.
 This certificate along with the divorce decree absolute are recognized EU-wide as sufficient proof of a valid divorce.